dream-horizon-org/delivr/README.md

-  --make-sourcemap         Generate sourcemap (default: false) --entry-file <file>      Entry file (default: "index.ts") --dev <boolean>          Development mode (default: "false") -h, --help              Display help for command
+  --make-sourcemap         Generate sourcemap (default: false) --entry-file <file>      Entry file (default: "index.ts") --dev <boolean>          Development mode (default: "false") --base-bundle-path <path> Path to base bundle for Hermes bytecode optimization -h, --help              Display help for command

 # Example with options
 yarn dota bundle --platform android --bundle-path ./custom-path --make-sourcemap

+# Example with base bytecode optimization
+yarn dota bundle --platform android --base-bundle-path .dota/android/index.android.bundle

+Note: The base bundle path is used for Hermes bytecode optimization.
+If provided, the bundle will be compiled with the base bundle as reference, which can significantly reduce the size of patch bundles.
+For more details on creating optimized patches, see the [delivr-cli patch bundle documentation](https://github.com/ds-horizon/delivr-cli#patch-bundle-release).
 ```

 #### Output Files